 In June of 2014 I began meeting with software developers to talk about how to turn my ambitious ideas into a functional digital product.

 We secure financial support and software development partners

 After months of negotiations and interviews with different investors I joined forces with Clear Idea Labs to begin designing the architecture for a new social publishing platform and launched ray.do (pronounced ray-d-o) as a Delaware registered LLC.

 20% of the company is set aside to back a creative currency and to reward contributors on the ray.do network.

-Since then we’ve used technology and new media to make a significant impact on our local community over the last year, and the Sarasota Underground website now serves as a proving ground for our online publishing technology as well as a pilot project which will help us validate new models for how to pay creatives for the work they do online.
+Since then we’ve used technology and new media to make a significant impact on our local community over the last year, and the Sarasota Underground website now serves as a proving ground for our online publishing platform as well as a pilot project which will help us validate new models for how to pay creatives for the work they do online.

 In December and January we were invited to participate in two major collaborations.